hughbien/homeostasis/README.md

 TODO
 ====

-* support non-markdown blog posts (use dates for file matcher)
 * use real syntax for YAML frontmatter
 * consider using Sprockets instead of own asset stamping
 * add multi templates